-Air strike targeting militants kills seven in southern Libya: official, reports
+Air strike targeting militants kills seven in southern Libya: official

 Libyan news website Press Solidarity said the main target was a militant called Abdulrahman Belhaj Hesnawi, also known as Abu Talha al-Libi, though several reports said he was not among the dead.

 The local official, from Gardah, said some of those killed were Libyan and some were foreign, and it was not known whether they included Hesnawi.

-"After one or two hours a group of gunmen went to a local hospital in Adri, 35km (22 miles) from Gardah, and they seized the remains of the bodies," he said.
+"After one or two hours a group of gunmen went to a local hospital in Adri, 35 km (22 miles) from Gardah, and they seized the remains of the bodies," he said.

-The U.S. has been carrying out air strikes against Islamic State in its former stronghold of Sirte, about 500km (310 miles) north of Gardah, since Aug.
-1, and has also conducted several individual strikes against militant targets elsewhere in Libya.
+The United States has been conducting air strikes on Islamic State in the group's former bastion of Sirte, 500 km (310 miles) north of Gardah, since Aug.
+1, and had previously launched several strikes against militant targets elsewhere in the vast North African country.

 Some Islamic State militants who were based in Sirte fled south into the desert when a campaign to oust them from the city began six months ago, according to Libyan officials.

-(Reporting by Ahmed Elumami; Writing by Aidan Lewis; Editing by Hugh Lawson)
+Reporting by Ahmed Elumami and Phil Stewart; Writing by Aidan Lewis; Editing by Mark Heinrich and Dan Grebler